qwikverse/vscode-qwik-snippets/README.md

 | `q-useOnDocument`            | Add an event on specific event on document.          |
 | `q-useOnWindow`              | Add an event on specific event on window.         |
 ### Projection
+> Projection is a way of passing content to a child component that in turn controls where the content is rendered.
+Projection is a collaboration between the parent and child component.
+The parent component decides what is the content that needs to be rendered, child component decides where and if the content should be rendered.

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-projection`         | Projection is a way of passing content to a child component that in turn controls where the content is rendered.
 Projection is a collaboration between the parent and child component.
 The parent component decides what is the content that needs to be rendered, child component decides where and if the content should be rendered.                                      |
 | `q-projection-named-slot`         | In simple cases, projection allows content from the parent component to be projected into the child component.
 In more complex cases there may be more than one content slot that needs to be projected.
 Having multiple content slots is achieved by naming them.                    |
 ### Styling
+> Styling is an important part of the design of a web application.
+Qwik is responsible for loading the style information when a component is mounted.
+Use `useStyles$()` to tell Qwik which style should be loaded.
+>
 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-useStyles$`         | Qwik is responsible for loading the style information when a component is mounted.
 Use useStyles$() to tell Qwik which style should be loaded.      |
 | `q-useStylesScoped$`         | Use useStylesScoped$() to load and scope the style to a specific component only.      |
 ### $ Optimizer
+> Qwik's philosophy is to delay loading code for as long as possible.
+To do that, Qwik relies on Optimizer to re-arrange the code for lazy loading.
+The Optimizer is code level transformation that runs as part of the rollup.
+(Optimizer is written in Rust (and available as WASM) for instant performance)
+>
+> The Optimizer looks for `$` and applies a transformation that extracts the expression following the `$` and turns it into a lazy-loadable and importable symbol.

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |